 Gov't in talks with insurance companies to provide coverage for farmers

-ST JAMES, Jamaica — The Ministry of Agriculture and Fisheries is taking steps to provide insurance coverage for the island's large and small-scale farmers through partnership with the private sector.
+The Ministry of Agriculture and Fisheries is taking steps to provide insurance coverage for the island's farmers through partnership with the private sector.

-Addressing farmers at the Albert Town High School in Trelawny on Friday following a tour of southern sections of the parish, Portfolio Minister, Floyd Green, said that talks are underway with insurance companies for the provision of health and general insurance coverage.
+Addressing farmers at the Albert Town High School in Trelawny last Friday, following a tour of southern sections of the parish, portfolio minister Floyd Green said that talks are under way with insurance companies for the provision of health and general insurance coverage.

 He pointed out that having an insurance scheme in place will better assist farmers to rebound from a natural disaster as well as provide financial protection for their families in the event of death.

-“It is too difficult often times, when a farmer works so hard, gives so much and gives to the family and we all face that day when unfortunately you pass and there is not even anything to put you underground,” he pointed out.
+“It is too difficult oftentimes, when a farmer works so hard, gives so much and gives to the family and we all face that day when unfortunately you pass and there is not even anything to put you underground,” argued Green.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login